fj222wh/L2/README.md

 ## Basic functionality:
 - Add a product, select quantatiy to add to the cart
 - Remove a product
-- Update a product
+- Update a product quantity
 - Calculate total sum
 - Generate a invoice file
 - There should be information stored about each product
 - There should be information about the company/store/etc